 Day Care Prices

 The Prepay Options are best if you plan on bringing your dog(s) fairly consistently.
 It makes it easier to pay in a lump sum, so you don’t have to come into the office every night you pick up from Day Care.
-It also is less expensive in the long run because prepay options come out to a less than $20/day for Day Care.
+It also is less expensive because prepay options can be only $19/day for Day Care.

 When you prepay, you cannot use prepaid days to cover previous days that are still unpaid on an account.
-For example, if you have a balance of $20 for Day Care and wanted to purchase a prepaid package, you would need to pay off the $20 along with the prepaid package cost.
-You will need to designate which days you would like to use for your prepaid.
+For example, if you have a balance of $22 for Day Care and wanted to purchase a prepaid package, you would need to pay off the $22 along with the prepaid package cost.
+You will need to designate which days you would like to use for your prepaid package.

 Day Care Schedule